knabben/aws-lambda-psycopg2/README.md

 Updating func code
 ---

-To update the code in the function, after building a new zip file
+To update the code in the function, after building a new zip file:

 ```
 $ make update_code